codership/documentation/galeracluster/source/documentation/sst-physical.rst

 .. rubric:: ``clone``

 Starting with version 8.0.22, the ``clone`` SST method is available for Galera Cluster for MySQL.
+As of 8.4.2, it is the default value for SST methods.
 It is based on the native MySQL clone plugin.
 It proved to be much faster than ``xtrabackup``, however it will block Donor node on DDL execution if that happens during the transfer.